 The best way to really see a country is from the road.
 You’ll be able to see the changes in the landscape up close, and explore the land whenever the mood strikes you.
 There’s also more freedom with driving than with air travel — you can bring whatever you want and make as many stops as you want — and driving is often a lot cheaper than traveling by airplane.
+You could even rent a party bus from Riverside.
 But a cross-country road trip can be long — sometimes very, very long — so it’s important to prepare ahead of time so you’ll stay entertained on the road.

 Here are some of the best ways to stay entertained on long road trips: